 Protect your family with these Memorial Day safety tips from the NHTSA:

-- Avoid alcohol.
 Alcohol and driving is always a bad mix.
 Every day, nearly 30 people in the U.S. die in a motor-vehicle crash involving an alcohol-impaired driver.
-If you have teen drivers, learn how to talk to them about alcohol.
+If you have young drivers, learn how to talk to teens about alcohol.

-- Keep your tires properly inflated.
-If Memorial Day weekend means a road trip for you and the gang, make sure your tires are ready to endure the marathon.
-A hot traveling surface can take its toll.
+If Memorial Day weekend means a road trip for you and the gang, make sure your tires are ready to endure the long drive.